Catalinbread Echorec Delay

-The original Echorec had a 12 position switch which controlled the various playback head configurations.
+The original Echorec had a 12-position switch that controlled the various playback head configurations.

 Since the original was mechanical with the disc only able to go one speed, not all combinations were available for use.

-The Catalinbread Echorec changes all that because with the ability to vary the delay time on the single playback head.
+The Catalinbread Echorec changes all that because of the ability to vary the delay time on the single playback head.

 We were able to include all combinations, which include rhythmic patterns not available before.
 Programs 7, 10, & 11 are these programs.